lehmannro/commithero/README.rst

 Synopsis
 ========

+Achievements are unlocked when committing to a repository and subsequently running Commit Hero over it.

 Results from previous runs are cached for performance reasons.
 Technically, a `commithero.state.Repository` is pickled to a file called ``.commithero`` (see ``--cache`` to modify its name) and loaded in consecutive passes.
 Use